-A. Align Efforts to Support Community-Driven Neighborhood Economic Development Plans & Equity Objectives development process, development of the six-year capital improvements plan and the annual CDBG action plan support community-led, equity, and economic vitality objectives.
+A. Align Efforts to Support Community-Driven Neighborhood Economic Development Plans & Equity Objectives

 To support implementation of the NED Strategy, the City and its partners will orient its work in neighborhoods in collaboration with partners to develop and implement neighborhood economic development plans and pro-actively address issues of equity in community engagement, financial products, business development and real estate development work.